Lugamo/ToDo/server/README.md

    npm install
    ```

-3. To fill the database with dummy users and books, run the command:
+3. To fill the database with dummy users and Tasks, run the command:

    ```
    npm run fill